Know the Laws: Iowa

 You can get an emergency order by calling the domestic abuse program nearest you - see our IA Where to Find Help page, or by calling the Iowa Domestic Abuse Hotline at 1-(800)-942-0333.

 Temporary orders are similar to emergency orders except that they last a little bit longer.
 Usually you apply for a temporary order at the same time as you apply for a permanent order.
 The temporary order will last until you can have a full court hearing on your application for a permanent order, which is usually within 5 to 15 days.**

 A permanent order can be issued only after a court hearing in which you and the abuser both have a chance to tell your sides of the story.
 It lasts up to one year and may be extended after that.
-See below: How do I change or extend my order?
+For more information, see How do I change or extend my order?